realXiaochen/Crawler/README.md

 # Web Crawler
 A small program that
--Crawl a domain.
+- crawl a domain.
--Extract all the page within the domain to a database.
+- extract all the page within the domain to a database.
--Rank all the pages.
+- rank all the pages.

 Demonstration of basic data extraction skill